movableink/data-source.js/docs/token-builder.md

 ### ReplaceLargeToken

-Functionally, this behaves the same as the `ReplaceToken`, with the difference being that this token should only be used if the length of the replace value is greater than a specified character limit
+Functionally, this behaves the same as the `ReplaceToken`, with the difference being that this token should only be used if the length of the replace value is greater than 100 characters.

 **Example:**